DimitriGeers/DimitriGeers/README.md

 ### Let's Connect!

-I'm always open to discussing new ideas, sharing insights, or just having a chat: Feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/dimitrigeers/)
+I'm always open to discussing new ideas, sharing insights, or just having a chat: Feel free to reach out or follow me on [LinkedIn](https://www.linkedin.com/in/dimitrigeers/)